WHOLISTIC MISSIONARY TRAINING

 Emissaries Mission works to empower mission teams and individuals who are called to do mission work internationally.
 This is done through a participatory learning style training. we help to connect missionaries with other mission teams in the region of the world we are connected.

-• Missionaries are equipped to work with locals in ways to help reduce poverty in their communities through sustainable means.
-This is done by recognizing when it is necessary to provide relief or development to locals in remote villages.
+Emissaries Mission train missionaries in a way that they are equipped to work with locals in ways to help spread the gospel practically and to help reduce poverty in their communities through sustainable means.
+This is done by recognizing when it is necessary to provide relief or development to locals in their villages.
 Our mission is to help decrease dependency on the part of the locals towards missionaries.
-Locals are trained to bring sustainable development to their community.
+We train missionaries in a way that they are empowered enough to train the locals on how to bring sustainable development to their community as they spread the gospel.
+Missionaries are trained to be a trainer to locals.
 These trainings integrate Christian discipleship with disease prevention and community-owned development programs.
-They are empowered to use the resources in their communities for development instead of depending on foreign resources.
+Locals are empowered to use the resources in their communities for development instead of depending on foreign resources.
 Emissaries Mission teams are equipped by the Holy Spirit to identify when the spiritual need is the priority and when the physical need is the priority of the people.
-As Jesus always meet the greatest need first and sometimes that was meeting a physical, emotional, or a mental need first.
+As Jesus Christ always meets the greatest need first and sometimes that was meeting a physical, emotional, or a mental need first.
 Matthew 25:35-40.

 WHOLISTIC SCHOOL DISCIPLESHIP

 While children everywhere need a proper education, schooling looks different in other parts of the world.
-In most villages in Africa, education is not free for K-12 like it is in the U.S. Poor children often miss out because they cannot afford uniforms, supplies, transportation, tuition fees, and food.
-Emissaries Mission collaborates with other agencies, churches, and non-profits to empower families in this remote villages to know and understand the importance of education for both male and female child.
-Parents are empowered to support themselves and their children so their children can thrive academically.
+In most villages in Africa, education is not free for K-12 like it is in the United States of America.
+Poor children often miss out because they cannot afford uniforms, supplies, transportation, tuition fees, and lunch.
+Some parents are not educated themselves and therefore do not know the value and the need for their children to be educated.
+This brings us to the wholistic aspect of our ministry where the spiritual aspect of students is not just what we focus on during our school discipleship.
+We also support students’ academic needs and empower their parents to be more involved in their children’s academics.
+It is our mission that children should not miss out on their academics because they cannot afford uniforms, supplies, transportation, tuition fees, or lunch.
+Most of these parents are not educated themselves and therefore do not know the value and the need for their children to be educated.
+Emissaries Mission collaborates with other local agencies, churches, and nonprofits to empower families in these remote villages to know and understand the importance of education for both male and female children.
+Parents are empowered by Emissaries Mission to support themselves and their children so their children can thrive academically.

-With our years of experience working in the mental field through the power of the Holy Spirit, we are able to empower students with life skills.
-We are also able to assess the areas that wholistic empowerment and development is most needed for students.
+With our years of experience working in the mental health field, working with children who are trafficked, and helping with student transportation, we are able to empower students with life skills.
+We are also able to assess the areas where wholistic empowerment and development is most needed for students.

 CHURCH PLANTING